 - Dirtiest sheets: Delaware — 16.67% wash at least once a week

-2026 Sleep Trends by Generation
+2026 Sleep Statistics by Generation

-Sleeping In Becomes Less Common
+Sleeping In Becomes Less Common With Age

 - 83% of Gen Z sleep in on days off